 Our focus is leaves!
-Specifically all those fall leaves that accumulate in our street gutters or “curbs” in front of our properties.
+All those fall leaves that accumulate in our street gutters or “curbs” in front of our properties.

-Hard surfaces + leaves + stormwater runoff = nutrient pollution!
+Hard surfaces + leaves + stormwater runoff = nutrient pollution in local waters!

 Como Lake is already impaired due to excessive nutrients that feed noxious algae.
 This annual pollution influx coming from our neighborhood streets further degrades lake and river water quality and damages the aquatic ecosystem.